 The American Theological Library Association (ATLA) produces a publication entitled Research in Ministry: An Index to Doctor of Ministry Theses and Projects (RIM) which is also available upon request.
 This service provides an opportunity for others to be aware of DMin research and learn from subsequent findings.
-After successfully completing the oral defence and having made required corrections to the final text, students wishing to submit their thesis to RIM should fill out the RIM submission form and send two copies of it to the DMin Office.
-The DMin Office will forward a copy of the form to the American Theological Library Association so that the student's thesis is catalogued in RIM.
-Copies of the RIM form can be accessed on the ATLA website at http://admin.atla.com/products/publishing/RIM%20Forms/RIMSubmissionForm.pdf.
+After successfully completing the oral defence and having made required corrections to the final text, candidates wishing to submit their thesis to RIM should fill out the RIM submission form and send two copies of it to the DMin Office.
+The DMin Office will forward a copy of the form to the American Theological Library Association so that the candidate's thesis is catalogued in the RIM database.
+The submission form can be accessed on the ATLA website.